fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 ### Use Requirements:
 + The phone must have internet access to begin the SDK, and must retain access throughout the checkout process.
 If the connection is lost during the checkout process, an alert will be shown notifying the user that an internet connection is required
 + A maximum of 50 images can be sent to the SDK in a given checkout process.
-If more than 50 images are sent, only the first 50 will be processed.
+If more than 50 images are sent, only the first 50 will be processed
 + Only .jpg files are supported
 + The maximum size of a single file is 20MB

 ### Errors that prevent the SDK from Starting
 + 0 Images to be uploaded
 + No internet access
 + Invalid APIKey.
-Ensure the APIKey you are using matches the environment string you are passing in (“test’, “live”).
+Ensure the APIKey you are using matches the environment string you are passing in (“test’, “live”)
++ Missing required frameworks: AddressBook, AddressBookUI, MobileCoreServices, SystemConfiguration, AssetsLibrary, ImageIO, and Photos

 ### Errors that will cancel the SDK
 + Loss of network or internet access before all images have finished uploading